ICanBoogie/HTTP/README.md

 ## Headers

 HTTP headers are represented by a [Headers][] instance.
-There are used by requests and responses, but can also be used to create the headers string of the `mail()` command.
+They are used by requests and responses, and may be used to create the headers string of the `mail()` command as well.